eeshanimahesh/ab-testing-framework/README.md

 # 🧪 End-to-End A/B Testing Framework
 ### Microsoft Copilot Onboarding Flow Experiment

-> **A production-grade experimentation analysis** covering the full lifecycle of an A/B test — from hypothesis formulation and power analysis through frequentist testing, Bayesian inference, causal reasoning, and a final ship/no-ship decision framework.
+> **A production-grade experimentation analysis** covering the full lifecycle of an A/B test: from hypothesis formulation and power analysis through frequentist testing, Bayesian inference, causal reasoning, and a final ship/no-ship decision framework.

 ---